divijghose/firedrake/CX1.md

 ```
 pip install --upgrade dist/vtk-9.0.1-cp39-cp39-linux_x86_64.whl
 ```
+Now you should be able to import vtk.
+Note that importing firedrake may require running under `mpiexec` which is only allowed on the nodes, so you have to submit a job (see section "Running" above) to test this.

 ## Troubleshooting
 * An unsuccessful installation may be due to the default modules on cx1.
 E.g. to resolve an error of form